reasonwithoutrestraint/site/mkdocs/docs/Original/Ethics/My Position/Moral Correctness.md

 - (Regulative) A thinks the the norm should regulate our actions, our societal standards for shame/praise, and individual standards for guilt/pride.
 - (Negotiative) A is willing to negotiate to cooperate and coordinate plans.
 - (Impartial) A thinks the norm applies to, and can be justified to, everyone, including himself.
-- (Individual Motivational) A *is disposed to* regulate his behavior as prescribed by the norm.
+- (Speaker Motivational) A *is disposed to* regulate his behavior as prescribed by the norm.
 - (Communal Motivation) A thinks others are *capable* of being motivated to regulate their behavior in accord with the norm; they are capable of being receptive to the reasons favoring the norm.
 E.g. while it might make sense for A to *dislike* B's preference for ice crean, it doesn't make sense for A to *disapprove* of B's preference for ice cream, but it would make sense it B regarded A as his dietary adviser.
 This is true even when B's actions might harm A. E.g. it doesn't make sense for A to disapprove of B's attack against him if B would be completely unreceptive (e.g. animal, child, evil person, alien,s etc.), but it would make sense for someone who was receptive (i.e. normal rational agent).
 - (Rationality) A thinks that he and others in society *have reason to* regulate their behavior as prescribed by the norm.